theawesomecoder61/Blacksmith/README.md

   - 3D models (conversion to: .obj)
   - textures (conversion to: .dds, .png)

+## License
+Blacksmith is licensed under the MIT License.

 ## Building
 You will need:
 - Visual Studio 2017